 Postdoctoral Position for Large-Scale Recording in a Small-Brain Model System

-Postdoctoral research position to examine loci of non-synaptic plasticity and synaptic plasticity in an established in vitro analogue of operant conditioning (OC) of feeding behavior in Aplysia (Baxter and Byrne, 2006).
-To date, published studies have examined only five of the ~100 neurons and none of the hundreds of synaptic connections that comprise the neural circuit.
-To address this shortcoming, large-scale voltage-sensitive dye (VSD) recordings (Neveu et al., 2017), in combination with intracellular recordings, will be used to identify OC-induced changes in activity and synaptic properties in a substantial proportion of the neurons in the circuit.
+Postdoctoral research position to examine loci of non-synaptic plasticity and synaptic plasticity in an established in vitro analogue of operant conditioning (OC) of feeding behavior in Aplysia.
+Large-scale voltage-sensitive dye (VSD) recordings, in combination with dimensional reductional techniques (Costa et al. 2022) and intracellular recordings (Momohara et al 2022), will be used to identify OC-induced changes in activity and synaptic properties in a substantial proportion of the neurons in the circuit.
 In addition, these studies will examine the extent to which short- and long-term memory share common loci and plasticity mechanisms.